EQWorks/common/communications.md

 Whenever you want to communicate with others, default to an asynchronous way.
 By doing so, you respect your coworker's time and the fact that they may be in the "zone" and should not be interrupted if you are at all considerate about others and their productivity.

-Try to communicate, and if necessary, elevate its attention-seeking priority in such order:
+When necessary, elevate your message's attention-seeking priority in such order:

 1. Send a well-written message in a relevant Slack channel, or GitHub issues, etc.
 2. If this needs a certain person's or group's attention, ping them right below or start a thread and ping them there.
 3. In a rare "meltdown" level of urgency, yell out in any synchronous manner and get people's attention.

+Asynchronous communication has an innate chaotic nature.
+It should be every participant's, at least initiator's obligation to organize and summarize afterward and write it in well-formatted documentation as a part of our internal knowledge base.
+At a bare minimum, copy the transcript of relevant discussions into a place for future reference or refinement to be retained in the knowledge base.

 ## Text by Default